HARVARD -- The Board of Health Tuesday night discussed how to assess possible hazards that might befall the community in terms of a response plan.

 Basically, the approach Schmidt laid out at the MHOA meeting focused on creating a go-to document for local health boards to follow in case of disaster, whether it's national, natural or otherwise, McCarthy said.

 The format is divided into three categories: Identifying potential hazards, determining who's at risk and assessing likely impacts, both to the community and the local health board.
-In her view, this is a useful way for this board to build a document "to help us deal with
+In her view, this is a useful way for this board to build a document "to help us deal with local hazards."

 "Communication is part of it as well as personal survival," she said, noting that in the wake of a disaster, there could be an outbreak of disease.